10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 • Preparing your current home for sale (repairs, styling, photos, open homes)

-Start planning at least 3–6 months before you intend to move (longer if you’ve been in the same home for decades).
-Create a simple timeline: declutter first, then prepare the house for sale, then shortlist areas and properties.
-If you’re unsure where to start, begin with one room and one category (e.g., wardrobe, linen cupboard, garage) so momentum builds.
+Start planning 3–6 months before you intend to move (longer if you’ve been in the same home for decades).
+Use a simple sequence: declutter, prepare the house for sale, then shortlist areas and properties.
+If you feel stuck, start with one room and one category (e.g., wardrobe or garage) and build momentum.

 2. Underestimating the emotional side